top of page

 Margaux Lange

-The artist gets the dolls she decompose in garage sales, thrift stores and eBay I enjoy the idea that the dolls are being repurposed after they’re discarded and are contributing to art in all its interpretations.
+The artist gets the dolls she decomposes at garage sales, thrift stores, and eBay.
+I enjoy the idea that the dolls are being repurposed after they’re discarded and that they contribute to art in all its forms.

 For the "Plastic Body" Series, Lange used actual doll components—such as hands, eyes, or facial segments—in metalwork settings.
 By incorporating literal fragments of the doll, the work occupies a space between craft, sculpture, and cultural commentary, presenting Barbie as a materially deconstructed icon and reinforcing Barbie’s role as an object of artistic reinterpretation.